Table of Contents

 Skilled Nursing Facility – $50.00

 The MLTSS program has many legal traps that seniors and people with disabilities must avoid.
 This is why careful planning will help preserve assets, protect applicants and their families, and ensure eligibility for Medicaid.
-At the Matus Law Group, we understand how important it is to protect the assets you’ve worked so hard for.
+At The Matus Law Group, we understand how important it is to protect the assets you’ve worked so hard for.

 We Are Here To Help: